 1. Type of material

 The number one reason to know the difference of pressure to use when power washing your home is the kind of surface you will be cleaning.
 Different materials have a different softness to them.
 Hardened surfaces such as concrete and most metal can stand a high-pressure wash.
 But surfaces such as vinyl siding, brick, or wood are more fragile and can only tolerate a low-pressure cleaning.
 If too high of a pressure is used on these surfaces, they can sustain damage and cause you financial distress to perform the repairs.

 Another reason to use a lower pressure is if you have painted metal on the surface of your home or fencing that you will be pressure washing.
 Too high of pressures at proximity can strip the paint off any metal surfaces you have on or near your home.
 It can cause more damage than what it is worth.
-Although a local Ohio handyman could repaint the metal surfaces for you, this is likely going to cost you quite a bit of money in the end.

 4. Non-house surfaces